 Many IVF cycles result in disappointment as the embryos fail to implant or the pregnancy ends in spontaneous miscarriage.
 We now know that many of the transferred embryos are genetically abnormal.Read more

 Embryo testing involves the biopsy of embryos during IVF to assess for chromosome abnormalities before selection for transfer.
 This includes testing for genetically unbalanced embryos (PGT-A) or specific testing for a genetic condition such as Cystic Fibrosis, Beta Thalassemia or Sickle Cell Anaemia (PGT-M).
-The LWC’s pioneering One by One IVF programme provides a new approach by freezing all embryos after biopsy for transfer in a frozen embryo transfer cycle.
+The LWC’s pioneering IVF Select programme provides a new approach by freezing all embryos after biopsy for transfer in a frozen embryo transfer cycle.

 In the past few years additional techniques of selection have been introduced which use high-tech methods to test embryos for genetic and chromosomal information called Preimplantation Genetic Testing for Aneuploidy (PGT-A).
 This technique should be considered for women in their late thirties and early forties, especially if they have had unsuccessful IVF treatment or miscarriage.Read more